JujuAdams/Bento/docs/0.1/Shared-Callbacks.md

 ### Step

 Called by proxy when `BentoStep()` is called.
-Step callbacks are executed by traversing the tree depth-first.
+Step events are executed by traversing the tree depth-first.

 ### Draw

 Called by proxy when `BentoDraw()` is called.
-Draw callbacks are executed by traversing the tree depth-first.
+Draw events are executed by traversing the tree depth-first.

 ### OnClose